-Described below are certain transactions or series of transactions since inception between us and our executive officers, directors and the beneficial owners of 5.0% or more of our common stock, on an as converted basis, and certain persons affiliated with or related to these persons, including family members, in which they had or will have a direct or indirect material interest in an amount that exceeds the lesser of \$120,000 or 1% of the average of our total assets for the last three years, other than compensation arrangements that are otherwise required to be described under "Executive Compensation."
+Described below are certain transactions or series of transactions since inception between us and our executive officers, directors and the beneficial owners of 5% or more of our common stock, on an as converted basis, and certain persons affiliated with or related to these persons, including family members, in which they had or will have a direct or indirect material interest in an amount that exceeds the lesser of \$120,000 or 1% of the average of our total assets for the last three years, other than compensation arrangements that are otherwise required to be described under "Executive Compensation."

-In June 2008 we reached agreement with an employee and three current and former officers to reduce accrued payroll liabilities relating to 2007 and prior years, by a total of \$346,700 This includes waived compensation from Mr. Davidson in the amount of \$90,000, Mr. Rice in the amount of \$125,000 and Mr. Gadbaw in the amount of \$138,500.
-In addition Mr. Davidson waived \$58,350, Mr. Rice waived \$40,725 and Mr. Gadbaw waived \$30,610 in underpaid compensation for 2008.
-In exchange therefore, Mr. Gadbaw and Mr. Rice will be each granted an option to purchase 160,000 shares of common stock and Mr. Davidson will be granted an option to purchase 80,000 shares of common stock, all at \$.35 per share upon the Company raising an additional \$3 million in financing subsequent to the October 2008 financing.
-In addition, Mr. Rice is entitled to receive a one-time cash payment of \$46,000, Mr. Gadbaw is entitled to receive a one-time cash payment of \$25,000 and Mr. Davidson is entitled to receive a one-time cash payment of \$46,000 is paid with the remaining balance, if any, paid upon the Company raising an additional \$3 million.
+In 2007, three of our current and former directors/executive officers, Lawrence Gadbaw, Gerald Rice and Kevin Davidson, and a former employee that left the Company in April 2006, agreed to waive an aggregate of approximately \$346,700 in accrued, unpaid salaries for their services.
+In December 2007, we reduced accrued payroll liabilities by \$346,714.
+This includes waived compensation from Mr. Davidson in the amount of \$70,000, Mr. Rice in the amount of \$125,000, Mr. Gadbaw in the amount of \$138,541 and from an employee who left the Company in April 2006 in the amount of \$13,369.
+In addition Mr. Davidson waived \$58,350 in underpaid compensation for 2008 and Mr. Rice waived \$40,725 in underpaid compensation for 2008.
+In exchange therefore, Mr. Gadbaw and Mr. Rice will be each granted an option to purchase 160,000 shares of common stock and Mr. Davidson will be granted an option to purchase \$40,000 shares of common stock, all at \$.35 per share upon the Company raising an additional \$3 million in financing subsequent to the October 2008 financing.
+In addition, Mr. Rice is entitled to receive a one-time cash payment of \$23,000 when the Company raises an additional \$3 million subsequent to the October 2008 financing.
+Mr. Gadbaw is currently receiving \$2,000 per month until a total of \$46,000 is paid with the remaining balance, if any, paid upon the Company raising an additional \$3 million.